Updated: July 18, 2017

 The rankings you’re about to read are based on a few important sources.
 The first source is actual college freshman polled during a nationwide survey published by the Higher Education Research Institute at UCLA.
 These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates on the post-college job market.
 These factors were weighed equally alongside data from other publicly available sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.com.

 So what are you waiting for?
 Time to get to work!

 Pennsylvania State University World Campus

 Average Tuition: $542

 Penn State remains one of the industry leaders in online education in a wide variety of areas.
 It was one of the original pioneers in distance education, and it continues its success in this arena year after year.
-For students looking for training in information technology, Penn State offers a Bachelor of Science in Information Sciences and Technology.
+For students looking for training in information technology, Penn State World Campus offers a Bachelor of Science in Information Sciences and Technology.
 The degree is appropriate for those who are currently employed in IT, have an associate degree, and want to continue their education; are currently employed in other professional or preprofessional positions and wish to expand their employment opportunities; are already employed in IT and want to enter a bachelor’s degree program but have no previous credits toward an IT degree; or simply want to change careers and do not have an IT background.